RobertBendun/advent-of-code-2022/README.md

 ### Day 2 - R

 Encoding solution as linear algebra equations is easy - the hard part is handling input and my solution definitely can be improved by some R magic that is unknown to me.

+### Day 3 - Scala

+It's astonishing how many of languages that I tried for this day ware hard to launch.
+But anyway, Scala shines in comparison both for batteries included approach and ease of use.